Alphanovel App

 The man’s expression didn’t change.
 “What’s unwise,” he replied coolly, “is thinking you can walk away.”

 “I told you already,” her father snapped.
-“I won’t be part of it.
+“I won’t be a part of it.
 I won’t ruin my name or my family to cover your dirt.”

 Dalia’s fingers trembled around the paper.